SureCost Blog

 Surface-level metrics smooth over variability.
 They hide item-level swings, vendor-specific inconsistencies, and timing-related price changes that quietly impact margins every day.
 Averages can look stable even when performance underneath them is anything but.

 When performance is only evaluated at the top, problems stay buried.
+These performance gaps are why many pharmacies are turning to pharmacy analytics software to better evaluate purchasing performance in real time.

 Why Issues Only Appear When Something Breaks